 /v6tov6

-options, you can create port forwarding rules between IPv4 and IPv6 addresses.Let’s suppose our task i is to make the RDP service to respond on a non-standard port, for example 3340 (the port can be changed in the settings of the Remote Desktop service, but we are using RDP to make it easier to demonstrate port forwarding).
-To do this, we need to redirect incoming traffic from TCP port 3340 to another local port – 3389 (this is the default RDP port number).
+options, you can create port forwarding rules between IPv4 and IPv6 addresses.Let’s suppose your task is to make the RDP service respond on a non-standard port, for example 3340 (of course, this port number can be changed in the Windows settings, but we are using RDP to make it easier to demonstrate the port forwarding technique).
+To do this, we need to redirect incoming traffic from TCP port 3340 to another local port 3389 (this is the default RDP port number).

 netstat -na|find "3340"